511205787/Phy_SSM-ICML2025/README.md

 python pissm_train.py --model pendulum_friction
 ```

-If you’ve already trained a model and only want to evaluate & plot:
+If you’ve already trained a model and only want to evaluate:

 1. In the script’s argument parser, ensure